callumevans/mumbo/README.md

 <h1 align="center">Mumbo</h1>

-Mumbo is a simple http server implementation designed to be used in testing as an alternative to mocking.
+Mumbo is a simple http server designed to be used in testing as an alternative to mocking.

-If your project is dependent on HTTP services, Mumbo allows you to define various routes and their responses, meaning you don't have to mock them.
-A real HTTP request and response is being sent.
+If your project is dependent on HTTP services, Mumbo allows you to quickly set up a HTTP server and define its routes and their responses, meaning you don't have to mock them.

 There are some additional methods provided to help with assertions.